Stabilized isogeometric formulation of the Stokes problem on overlapping patches: Numerical examples

 Boundary conditions are imposed on the bottom patch.
 The Dirichlet boundary condition ($\mathbf{u}=\bm{0}$) is imposed on the left and right boundaries, whereas the Neumann boundary condition is imposed on the top and bottom boundaries.

 We first check the convergence in an extremely trimmed case with $\epsilon=10^{-12}$.
 Quadratic and cubic spline discretizations (for pressure) are studied.
 A series of consecutively refined meshes is obtained for the convergence study by globally refining both top and bottom patches.
 The symmetric flux is adopted on the interface.
-The results are summarized in Figure~\ref{fig:two_conv}.
-We observe that expected optimal convergence rates are achieved in all cases, regardless of whether bad elements are stabilized or not; see Figure~\ref{fig:two_conv}(a, c).
+The results are summarized in Figure~\ref{fig:two_conv}. {We compute two kinds of error: Figure~\ref{fig:two_conv}(a, c) corresponds to the error in the patch interior without considering the interface, whereas Figure~\ref{fig:two_conv}(b, d) is the error on the interface}.
+In Figure~\ref{fig:two_conv}(a, c), we observe that expected optimal convergence rates are achieved in all cases, regardless of whether bad elements are stabilized or not.
 In fact, the accuracy (in terms of the $L^2$-norm error) is almost indistinguishable.
-However, when looking at the accuracy of the pressure jump across the interface, we find a significant difference of 5 orders (the quadratic case) or 26 orders (the cubic case); see Figure~\ref{fig:two_conv}(b, d).
-This means that without stabilization, the approximation error of pressure jump blows up at the interface, but note that the error decays extremely fast once it moves away from the interface.
+However, when looking at the accuracy of the pressure jump across the interface in Figure~\ref{fig:two_conv}(b, d), we find a significant difference of 5 orders (the quadratic case) or 26 orders (the cubic case).
+This means that without stabilization, the approximation error of pressure jump blows up at the interface.
 This behavior was not observed in the elliptic problems~\cite{ref:wei21a}.
 It signifies the necessity of stabilizing bad elements in general problems also for the sake of accuracy.

 We next study the influence of stabilization on the conditioning of the resulting linear system.
 The test is carried out with a fixed mesh resolution but a varying trimming condition by changing $\epsilon$; see Figure~\ref{fig:two_in}.
 The symmetric flux is adopted.
 The quadratic discretization (for pressure) is used.
 Condition numbers are computed from preconditioned matrices, where we use the diagonal preconditioner.
 The results are summarized in Figure~\ref{fig:two_cond}.
 We observe that in the non-stabilized case, the condition numbers quickly blow up (in the order of $10^{5}\sim 10^{13}$) as $\epsilon$ decreases.
 In contrast, the condition numbers remain a constant ($\sim 10^3$) in the stabilized case regardless of the change of $\epsilon$, which numerically verifies the efficacy of the proposed stabilization method.